pushpabrol/Guardian-SwiftUI-Sample/README.md

 18. The TOTP value is highlighted with a flashing color when the countdown reaches 5 seconds or less.

-19. Users can unenroll a device by tapping the "Unenroll" button, which removes the enrollment and triggers a refresh of the "Enrollments" section.
+19. Users can unenroll by tapping the "Unenroll" button, which removes the enrollment and triggers a refresh of the "Enrollments" section.

 ## Code Structure